dkeithdj/dev.to/blog-posts/blinks-on-aws-with-sst/blinks-on-aws-with-sst.md

 Given that Solana Actions are just APIs, you can just use Express, Fastify, and other Node.js backends.

-And in this blog, we'll develop and deploy our Blinks on Lambda with API Gateway via SST!
+And in this blog, we'll develop and deploy our Blinks using SST!

-### What is SST?
+### Now what is SST?

-> Serverless Stack (SST) is an open-source framework that makes it easy to build serverless applications on AWS [(SST)](https://sst.dev).
+> Serverless Stack (SST) is a framework that makes it easy to build modern full-stack applications on your own infrastructure [(SST)](https://sst.dev).

+---

+### What we'll build

+A simple Donate _Blink_ that allows users to donate to a specific wallet address on [_devnet_](https://solana.com/docs/core/clusters#devnet).

+> If you want to know more about how Blinks work, you can check out the [Solana Actions and Blockchain Links](https://solana.com/solutions/actions) documentation.

+### Things to assume

+1. A wallet with some SOL on [_devnet_](https://solana.com/docs/core/clusters#devnet).
+No worries, you don't have to spend real money here

 ### Prerequisites

+1. [Node.js](https://nodejs.org/en/download/) installed on your machine.
+2. AWS Account

 ### Project Setup

+1. create project
+2. install sst
+3. project structure
+4. file contents

 ## Outro